rakhimov/scram/doc/xml_comments.rst

 XML Editors
 ===========

-For better experience and productivity with writing XML input files, it is recommended to use advanced text editors and tools that provide XML specific automation and help, i.e. tag auto-completion, folding, schema validation.
+For better experience and productivity with writing and reading XML input files, it is recommended to use advanced text editors and tools that provide XML specific automation and help, i.e. tag auto-completion, folding, schema validation.

 Some of the recommended tools: